-She got up, moved past him.
+She got up and moved past him.
 "It won't be hard to do that."

-His hand shot out, grabbed her wrist.
+He reached out and grabbed her wrist.
 She looked down at him in surprise.
-Saw the anger in his tired eyes, saw it fade, to be replaced with something else, something tender.
-His grip lessened, moved from her wrist to her hand, fingers caressing hers.
+He wondered if she could see the the anger in his tired eyes, and then see it fade, to be replaced with something else, something tender.
+His grip lessened, moving from her wrist to her hand, fingers caressing hers.

 "We connected, Dana.
 You can convince yourself of anything else you want about me.
 You can say that I'm evil.
 You can say I used you for my own purposes.
 I won't deny that.
 But don't ever try to deny we connected."